WordPress

 Please refer to the Export additional fields to your CMS documentation for information on specifying the values when exporting from Google Docs and Notion.

-Supported fields
+Standard fields

-The tables below list the WordPress fields that Cloudpress currently supports.
+The tables below list the standard WordPress fields that Cloudpress currently supports.
 The Field name columns list the names of the fields.
 The Type column defines the type of value that Cloudpress expects for the field.
 The Supported In column indicates whether the field is supported in posts, pages, or both.
 The Description column gives more information about the purpose of the field and possible values.

 Field nameTypeSupported InDescription